 Tennis: US Open to change seeding process, will consider pregnancy

 The fourth Grand Slam of the year, US Open will start considering pregnancy when it decides the seeding of players.
 US Tennis Association president Katrina Adams stated that the players should not be penalized for starting their families.
 The change has come after French Open officials were criticized for the manner in which they handled the return of Serena Williams.
+Here's more.

 Adams sends the 'biggest' message to all female tennis players

 Katrina Adams has stated that it's the right step for the mothers, who are making a comeback to tennis.
 She added, "We think it's a good message for our current female players and future players."
 Adams cited the biggest message in all of this is that a woman can be a mother and then return to her job.
 This is a much needed step.

 Serena received widespread support during French Open